 Email

-In 2016, Chief Davis retired from the Anne Arundel County, Maryland Police Department where she rose within the Department to achieve the rank of Deputy Chief.
+In 2016, Chief Smith retired from the Anne Arundel County, Maryland Police Department where she rose within the Department to achieve the rank of Deputy Chief.
 As the second in command, she led the Department’s three bureaus consisting of just over 700 sworn personnel and 240 professional staff.

 Vice President